jacques-dup/karchives/docs/religion/deities/irthor_&_kidan.md

 # Irthor & Kidan
 ## Twin gods of of Knowledge, History and Myth, Invention and Clockwork {: .subtitle }

+!!! info "Details"
-* **Type:** Major Deity (Lesser Deity)
+    **Type:** Major Deity

-* **Alignment:** Neutral
+    **Alignment:** Neutral

-* **Domains:** Artifice, Knowledge, Magic
+    **Domains:** Artifice, Knowledge, Magic

-* **Symbol:** An intricate clockwork orb with a scroll ribbon adorning its base.
+    **Symbol:** An intricate clockwork orb with a scroll ribbon adorning its base.

-* **Followers:** Artificers, historians, inventors, and all those who pursue the endless gaining of knowledge may be followers of Irthor & Kidan.
+    **Followers:** Artificers, historians, inventors, and all those who pursue the endless gaining of knowledge may be followers of Irthor & Kidan.
 They are also the patrons of all Warforged.

-* **Manifestation:** The twins often show themselves in the visage of two humanoids resembling Dwarves.
+The twins often show themselves in the visage of two humanoids resembling Dwarves.
 Irthor is said to be short and stout, though taller than most actual Dwarves, with a clean shaven head and a short sleeved, yellow robe.
 Kidan is said to be taller than most humans, slender, wearing a long sleeved, red robe, and with long grey hair braided into a single coil.
 Both have long grey beards, tucked into their belts.
 Often they are seen carrying coffers or drawing carts filled with strange, clockwork objects.

 ## Associated Religious Organizations
 * [Path of the Secret Scrolls](/religion/organizations/path_of_the_secret_scrolls) (The Church of Invention, The Order of Artifice)